 Next, we design the product's overarching structure in System Architecture.
 This stage focuses on:

 The output is a system architecture document—a high-level design that guides the detailed engineering phases.
-This step ensures all parts of the product will work harmoniously.
+This step ensures all parts of the product will work harmoniously in the end to end product development journey.

 Stage 3: Component Selection: